 Whether it’s at your sibling’s wedding or happy hour at the local pub, drinking is a pretty common pastime in American life.
 When handled responsibly, it can be a way to relax in social situations, celebrate with loved ones, and even decompress after a long day at work.
 When it’s abused, though, it can be dangerous — drinking can change the way you think and see the world, and it’s not always for the better.

 People abuse alcohol for all kinds of reasons — financial woes, relationship problems, and trouble at work all tend to be big contributors — and in many different ways.
 Abuse isn’t always synonymous with alcoholism; even on the weekends is considered abuse.
 But drinking isn’t the best way to cope with problems, and can even make them appear so massive that ending it all seems like the only way out.
 In fact, alcohol is a factor in over a quarter of all suicides in the United States and more than a third of suicide victims used alcohol just prior to death.

-An important part of overcoming both alcohol abuse and suicidal thoughts is understanding the ways alcohol affects your brain, and how that in turn causes a comorbidity effect.
+An important part of overcoming both alcohol abuse and suicidal thoughts is to understand the way alcohol affects your brain, and how that in turn causes a comorbidity effect.
 This means that not only are the two conditions present at the same time, but that they can directly affect each other.
-In this instance the physical effects alcohol has on the brain in addition to the psychological role it can play can have dire effects on feelings of depression, which can lead to suicidal thoughts.
+In this instance the physical effect alcohol has on the brain in addition to the psychological role it can play can have dire effects on feelings of depression, which can lead to suicidal thoughts.

 Alcohol has the ability to slow the pace of communication between neurotransmitters in the brain.
 Disruptions in this balance can trigger mood or behavioral changes including depression, agitation, and memory loss.
 Even a single instance of heavy consumption can throw neurotransmitters off-course.